jakeseaton/HitThat/README.md

 - There may be some memory gremlins due to swift's whole "your memory is managed for you except it's not" thing.
 Would be solved by capture lists on closures, and a single Model/API struct.

-- PFQuery does not support ordering on .orQueryWithsSubQuery, which is how I'm getting all fights a user is involved in (r).
+- PFQuery does not support ordering on .orQueryWithsSubQuery, which is how I'm getting all fights a user is involved in (origin and recipient).
 As such, the fights table is not being ordered by recency.

 - To update your profile you must rebuild it entirely, as I simply reused the registration form.
 This would be solved by creating a new form with default values set to the user’s current state.